harshp30/YOLOandSSDImageVideoClassifier/README.md

     1. Input and Processing

-        - The YOLO algorithm divides the input images into a `SxS` grid of cells
+        - The YOLO algorithm divides the input images into an `SxS` grid of cells
-        - Each cell can detcet up to `B=5` boxes or parts of bounding boxes
+        - Each cell can detect up to `B=5` boxes or parts of bounding boxes
         - Every bounding box has a center `(x,y)`

         The cell will predict the object where the `(x,y)` center is located alongside the `C` probability class (labels)